Jeep Wrangler

 People ask also, is it illegal to disable TPMS?
 Q: Some of the older cars we see with a Tire Pressure Monitoring System (TPMS) are experiencing problems with sensors and other components.
 Sometimes, owners ask us to disable the system to save money. … The bottom line: It’s illegal for you to disable the TPMS, either at the request of a customer or on your own.The TPMS warning light may come on when the air pressure drops to 25% on one or more of the tires.
 Before you go and inflate the tires up thinking that the air pressure is too low, do be careful because doing so may lead to the air pressure being too high during the warmer part of the day.

-See also: How to take doors off 2021 jeep wrangler?
+See also: How to open jeep wrangler hood?

 Contents